We realize that your transition to UNC Asheville can come with a lot of questions, so we have compiled a list of what’s most frequently asked.

 After receiving the OAR course email, complete the OAR course at your earliest convenience; this will determine when you are eligible to register for classes.

 Once you have satisfied the requirements of the OAR course, you will receive your Registration Access Number (RAN).

 Once you have completed class registration, you have the option to have an advisor review your schedule.

 When can I take the Modern Language Placement exam?
 I have more questions about foreign languages.

-If you would like to demonstrate your mastery of the French or Spanish language through second semester competency, you are encouraged to take the 20-30 minute exam that will be offering at the end of the day during embark Orientation.
-If you are proficient in other languages, you may contact the Modern Languages & Literatures Department to set up a time to take the test.
+If you would like to demonstrate your mastery of the French or Spanish language through second semester competency, you are encouraged to take the 20-30 minute exam that will be offering at the end of the day during EmBark Orientation.
+If you are proficient in other languages, you may contact the Languages & Literatures Department to set up a time to take the test.
 Please visit Languages & Literatures for more information on the exam, placing out of required languages, or transferring credits.

 I have not yet submitted the required immunization form.
 Can I still register for classes?

-If you are unable to submit all of your required immunizations prior to attending embark, you will need to speak with a Health Services representative during embark to make arrangements for submitting your immunization records.
+If you are unable to submit all of your required immunizations prior to attending EmBark, you will need to speak with a Health Services representative during EmBark to make arrangements for submitting your immunization records.

 Where do I submit my immunization records?